 After dilution, the final concentration of the diluted solution should be between 3.2 and 16.8 mg/mL.

-The other ingredients are L-histidine, glacial acetic acid, sucrose, polysorbate 20 (see section 2 “Tecentriq contains Polysorbate”) and water for injections.
+The other ingredients are L-histidine, glacial acetic acid, sucrose, polysorbate 20 (E 432) (see section 2 “Tecentriq contains Polysorbate”) and water for injections.

 What Tecentriq looks like and contents of the pack